Almost all of my beauty blunders can be directly attributed to one primary thing: IMPULSE.

 I tried.
 Even though I was not tempted by bronzer my entire adult life, my introduction to beauty blogs a few years ago made me wonder if I was missing something.
 In the last 2-3 years, I have tested or purchased Armani, Edward Bess, Guerlain, Chanel, Dior, Rouge Bunny Rouge, Physician's Formula, and probably many others I have forgotten.

 As for the concept of bronze, just about everyone but the extremely pale can get at least a tiny tan, so tan is within my natural coloring ... somewhere.
 I used to like how my skin looked in summer (I lived near the beach), so my problem is not that a tan looks fake on me—it is trying to fake that sun-kissed color from a pan.
-I don't tan golden brown; I tan a rosy light brown.
+I don't tan golden brown; I tan a rosy light brown, and that bronzer colors just does not appear to be sold anywhere.

 Bronzer fail: Edward Bess Ultra Luminous Bronzer.
 It's an excellent product, but I should have known better.
 In fact, I now believe that some people are just not meant to fake a bronze.
 If we want one, we should go outside for 15 minutes.

-In the 90s, when corporate women flocked to brown lipstick, I was still wearing red.
-Red lips have always been my signature look, and I wholeheartedly embraced newcomers to the scene, like Besame Cosmetics, Julie Hewett, and Lipstick Queen.
-But before that, I had incorporated my red lips into A Look, which I wore with very little other makeup besides groomed brows, mascara, and maybe a pale wash of beige-taupe eyeshadow.
+In the 90s, when corporate women flocked to brown lipstick, I was still wearing red (my version of red via Prescriptives).
+In later years, I wholeheartedly embraced new-to-me brands, like Besame Cosmetics, Julie Hewett, and Lipstick Queen.
+But before that, I had incorporated my red lips into A Look, which I wore with very little other makeup besides groomed brows, mascara, and maybe a pale wash of greige eyeshadow.
 At work I'd wear a low, slightly-messy chignon and skirt or pant suits—more Carolyn Bessette-Kennedy than Gwen Stefani.

 But my red lips betrayed me and became a beauty blunder.
-One day I was talking to a colleague, and I became very uncomfortable when I realized he could not take his eyes off my lips.
-After, I took a good, long look at my not-20-year-old face in the mirror and accepted that a retro, pinup-red mouth no longer suited the face I was walking around in today.
-But every time a new red lipstick hit the market I would buy it—or at least seriously consider it.
+One day I was talking to a colleague, and I suddenly noticed he was talking to/staring at my lips.
+After, I took a good, long look at my not-20-year-old face in the mirror, I acknowledged that a retro, pinup-red mouth no longer suited the face I was walking around in today.
+But every time a new red lipstick hit the market I would swoon.
 I did this until a couple months ago, when my lips and I had a Come to Jesus moment.
 I accepted that red lipstick is perfectly fine, even flattering, as long as it is sheer, very much like my still oft-worn Laura Mercier Gel Lip Color in Sweet Cherry. ♥

 I would dearly love to bank all the money I have wasted on eyeshadow palettes.
 To be sure, they are pretty to look at, but nearly every eyeshadow palette I have ever purchased has had at least one dud color you couldn't even make my corpse wear.
 Every Dior quint, every Chanel quad, 75% of Chantecaille's Les Dauphins quad; 50% of Chantecaille Tiger in the Wild quad, Becca face/eye palettes, Bobbi Brown, Edward Bess, Laura Mercier, NARS, MAC, Guerlain, and the list goes on.
 The problem with palettes is the pairing of cool with warm or too much shimmer.
 I can't even list my biggest blunder because they were all blunders, and I surrender.
-Where I get the most value and happiness is from customizable palettes.
+Where I get the most value and happiness is from customizable palettes, a la Trish McEvoy, Laura Mercier, and Bobbi Brown.
 I wish more brands made this an option, but I have more eyeshadow than I will ever use up in this lifetime, so I suppose it doesn't matter.

 As for my relationship with makeup in the future, I am now much more attuned to what colors and finishes are my most complementary, and I try to make more discerning purchases, but I still make mistakes.